Tŷ Pawb: Arts projects and exhibitions

 Various touring exhibitions are hosted in the centre's gallery, such as exhibitions themed on the Battle of Britain and gypsy/roma travellers.
 As well as locally inspired exhibitions.

 In 2021, Tŷ Pawb hosted the "Make Yourself at Home" arts project, increasing the arts and crafts skills of local refugees and asylum seekers.

 A radio transmitter was installed on top of the building to increase the reach of Calon FM, a local community radio station.

 On 27 November 2021, the centre served as a venue for VOD Music's records fair, a touring fair in North Wales since 2006, providing a choice of thousands of vinyl records and CDs across 30 stalls.
 The event returned to the centre again in April 2022.

 In 2022, the centre would host in its "Useful Art Space" (Lle Celf Ddefnyddiol), a multi-cultural hub hosting various activities such as arts, music, and cuisine led by the diverse communities present in Wrexham, supported by Race Council Cymru and funding from the Arts Council of Wales.

+On July 3rd 2026, Ty pawb opened Degree Show: Wrexham School of Art containing art from their graduating years including Applied arts, Fine arts, Design and Photography.